List of Monkey Dust characters: The Elderly Couple

 An elderly man and woman say goodnight to each other and turn out the lights.
 When they fall asleep, the man has dreams of an extremely homoerotic nature, containing obvious phallic symbolism and numerous homosexual stereotypes which greatly interest him.
 Upon waking up, his wife asks him if he had any nice dreams, to which he replies that he did not really dream at all.

 In the last episode featuring this couple, the woman has a similar dream, except involving woman bikers and a lesbian orgy to the music of "Alive" by P.O.D.
 When they wake up, the man asks her if she had any nice dreams, to which she replies, "No, nothing special.
 Just the dykes again."

 David Baddiel

 The famous comedian is put upon to perform numerous tasks because, as a famous comedian he is just as qualified as a trained professional.
 Such tasks include rescuing a child trapped underneath the wheels of a car or piloting a Space Shuttle.

-He is played by himself, and in real life is partner to Morwenna Banks who provides voices for several of the characters in the show.
+He is played by himself, and in real life is married to Morwenna Banks who provides voices for several of the characters in the show.